daniloguimaraes71/twitter_sentimental_analysis/README.md

 </p>

 ## Considerations
-On the date we observe a significant increase of mentions of the hashtag on the 27th ######procurar razao######.
+On the date we observe a significant increase of mentions of the hashtag on the 27th, we are still considering the reason to that.
 We also observe a second increase on the 3rd of March which is consistent to the release of the news of 1910 deaths and by Covid19 in Brazil.